- Audio & Video

 Some may argue that dynamic microphones are the way to go.
 Others will swear by a good condenser.
 Really, they are two different tools that complement each other.
 A condenser to a dynamic is like a screwdriver to a hammer.

-A microphone is a transducer: an energy conversion device.
-A microphone converts acoustic energy (sound) into electric energy, which can then be stored as data, or simply amplified and played through speakers.
+A microphone is a device known as a transducer: an energy conversion device.
+A microphone converts acoustic energy (sound) into electric energy, which can then be stored as data on a disc or hard drive, or simply amplified and played through speakers.

 Dynamic and Condenser microphones both accomplish this function, but they differ in their methods of performing this conversion.